Bombfuse/emerald/README.md

 Emerald is designed to be as lightweight as possible, while remaining a fully-featured and cross-platform game engine.

-The Api is simple and powerful, giving you direct access to physics, audio, graphics, game worlds, and asset loading.
+The api is simple and powerful, giving you direct access to physics, audio, graphics, game worlds, and asset loading.

 ## Supported Platforms
 <div>